To launch AT&T's Mobile Movement campaign, we created a dance floor that gives performers and visitors an interactive sound stage like no other.

-The Big Keezy’s simple user interface and life-sized touch points encouraged enthusiastic participation and spontaneous collaboration.
-Embodying SXSW’s spirit of discovery and experimentation, Big Keezy turned musicians including Reggie Watts into dancers, and dancers like Lil Buck into musicians.
+Like an interactive, technicolor game of hopscotch, each of Big Keezy’s acrylic pads played an audio sample when stepped on.
+Embodying SXSW’s spirit of discovery and experimentation, Big Keezy turned musicians like Reggie Watts into dancers, and dancers like Lil Buck into musicians.

 The Big Keezy’s simple interface and life-sized scale encouraged enthusiastic participation and spontaneous collaboration at South by Southwest.
 In addition to social sharing during the event, videos of stars performing on Big Keezy became a part of AT&T’s Mobile Movement campaign.